 Updated 22nd January 2019 to reflect temporary change to status of nearby rights of way (more info).

 Now we have a new path we can ride, it’s possible to put a nice little loop together.
-Here’s a great little route that links the new permissive right of way with the existing bridleway up from Goldstitch Moss and the lovely permissive bridleway down into Gradbach Woods.
+Here’s a great little route that links the new permissive right of way with the existing bridleway up from Goldstitch Moss and the lovely permissive bridleway down into Gradbach Woods (also available on Viewranger).
 From Gradbach the route takes quiet lanes to the fantastic rocky trails in and out of Three Shires Head.
 Stop here for a refreshing dip in the Pannier’s Pool in Summer.
 Once out of the valley there’s some road work on the main A54, but it’s a freewheel and over quickly.
 A loose, rocky but short climb up onto Midgeley Hill brings you to a fast and fun double-track descent with great views back towards where you’ve come from.
 A bit more tarmac on quiet lanes and you (should) find yourself on a farm track that forks back down into Goldstitch Moss – often boggy unfortunately – and a stiff and technical climb back to the start and a welcome ice cream van.

 Doing it the other way round means the tough final climb is an exhilarating first descent of the day.
 If you don’t like finishing a ride with a climb, start from Gradbach Car Park.
 In the Summer months there’s a lovely licensed outdoor cafe at Gradbach Mill for mid/end of ride refreshments.